 The first thing I did was find a free downloadable image on the internet.
 You need to take caution on using just any image from the internet because a lot of images have a copyright and it is illegal to use just any image you find.
 I found my image from OneHeart Weddings.
 The first thing I did was download the image as a jpeg file on my computer.

-You import the image by going to the file – Import – Import to Library.
+You import the image that you just downloaded from your computer to your Silhouette Software Program.
+Import the image by going to the file – Import – Import to Library.
 Now the image is saved in your Silhouette Studio.